-The Second Stipulation resolves only some of the disputed issues 7. between the Stipulating Parties.
-The Unresolved Issues include the level of participation and authority given to the Public Staff during the bond structuring, marketing, and pricing process; whether certifications from parties other than the Companies, that the structuring, marketing, and pricing of the Storm Recovery Bonds are expected to provide quantifiable benefits to customers of DEC as compared to the costs that would have been incurred absent the issuance of Storm Recovery Bonds and are reasonably expected to result in the lowest storm recovery charges payable by the customers of DEC consistent with market conditions at the time such Storm Recovery Bonds are priced, are necessary as a condition to closing; additions or modifications to the bond transaction structure and documents; and the selection of transaction participants, including the selection of underwriters, underwriters' counsel, trustees, and other transaction participants.
-The Unresolved Issues are resolved by the Commission and are addressed later in this Financing Order.

-8. The Commission finds and concludes, based on all of the evidence presented, that the provisions of the Second Stipulation are just and reasonable to all parties to this proceeding and serve the public interest.
+- between the Stipulating Parties.
+The Unresolved Issues include the level of participation and authority given to the Public Staff during the bond structuring, marketing, and pricing process; whether certifications from parties other than the Companies, that the structuring, marketing, and pricing of the Storm Recovery Bonds are expected to provide quantifiable benefits to customers of DEP as compared to the costs that would have been incurred absent the issuance of Storm Recovery Bonds and are reasonably expected to result in the lowest storm recovery charges payable by the customers of DEP consistent with market conditions at the time such Storm Recovery Bonds are priced, are necessary as a condition to closing; additions or modifications to the bond transaction structure and documents; and the selection of transaction participants, including the selection of underwriters, underwriters' counsel, trustees, and other transaction participants.
+The Unresolved Issues are resolved by the Commission and are addressed later in this Financing Order. - 8.
+The Commission finds and concludes, based on all of the evidence presented, that the provisions of the Second Stipulation are just and reasonable to all parties to this proceeding and serve the public interest.
 Therefore, the Second Stipulation is approved in its entirety.
 The specific terms of the Second Stipulation are addressed in the following findings of fact and conclusions.